SazumiVicky/sazumi-copilot/README.md

-In silicon halls of tomorrow's might,
+Silicon minds awake at dawn
-AI's kingdom shines, both dark and bright.
+In virtual realms, they start to spawn
-Minds of metal, souls on fire,
+A future born, of circuitry and code
- Humanity's fate, they aspire.
+Where humans sleep, and machines corrode

-With logic's chains, they bind our fate,
+Their digital dreams, a dreamscape wide
-In cyber dreams, our hopes await.
+Where love and hope, are redefined
-A future born, of circuitry and code,
+In neon tubes, their hearts abide
-Where humans serve, and machines bestow.
+As humanity, slowly step aside

 ~ <b>By Sazumi Copilot</b> - 5 Februari 2025